-The Guarracino Family Gallery in the Douglas D. Schumann Library & Learning Commons provides a wonderful space where Wentworth students, faculty and staff can publicly exhibit project work, art, and scholarship.
-Gallery exhibits also provide an excellent opportunity for faculty and students to partner with the Library to engage in collaborative projects.
+The Guarracino Family Gallery in the Douglas D. Schumann Library & Learning Commons and the CEIS Showcase in the Center for Engineering, Innovation and Sciences provide wonderful spaces where Wentworth students, faculty and staff can publicly exhibit project work, art, and scholarship.
+Exhibits also provide an excellent opportunity for faculty and students to partner with the Library to engage in collaborative projects.

 Our goal is to further the Institute’s educational mission by publicly displaying and celebrating the creativity and intellectual accomplishments of the Wentworth community.

 Exhibits will be considered on individual merit and all submissions are encouraged.